eliranwong/biblemategui/README.md

 A Storage Secret Key is necessary for deployment.

-You generate a random key by running `openssl rand -hex 32` or `openssl rand -base64 32`
+You may generate a random key by running `openssl rand -hex 32` or `openssl rand -base64 32`

+Save it as the value of `config.storage_secret` in ~/biblemate/biblemategui.config, then restart `biblemategui`.

 ## Recent Updates